 Both instances lead to selection bias.
 If a study is affected by popularity bias it could influence the results if certain groups of people were admitted to certain interventions or observations and other groups, which could happen over time, and these differences between groups might affect the study’s outcomes.

 There is also a tendency for more popular items to be recommended more frequently and less popular ones rarely.

-Jade Goody’s decision to go public about her cancer diagnosis in 2009 led to a massive surge in the number of young women undergoing screening, nearly 500,000 extra women turned up for smear tests. however, by 2017, when the public messages had discovered the number of screenings has reached a 20-year low.
+Jade Goody’s decision to go public about her cancer diagnosis in 2009 led to a massive surge in the number of young women undergoing screening, nearly 500,000 extra women turned up for smear tests.
+However, by 2017, when the public messages had dwindled, the number of screenings has reached a 20-year low.
 (Guardian 2018)

 As far as we aware there have been no formal studies of the impact of popularity bias.
 The impact of selection bias is discussed in our catalogue entry selection bias.

 Randomization with proper allocation concealment aims to reduce selection biases and could help prevent popularity bias.
 Furthermore, studies with historical controls should be clear about the potential for selection bias and report how they have controlled for its presence.
 Any analysis of incidence or uptake of services should be acutely aware of the public messages that might influence popularity.
 They should seek to analyse data over the longer term to smooth out any variability in uptake.